-The 3rd quarter in the series honors Guam.
-It was released May 26, 2009.
+The DC and U.S. Territories Quarter program released the 3rd quarter in the series on May 26, 2009.

-Following are the basic facts and values for the Guam quarter…
+Following are some little-known facts and values for the Guam quarter…

 The Guam quarter honors the North Pacific Ocean island which became a U.S. territory in 1950.